The latest release of Testlab has been added with a bunch of enhancements for integrations:

 One-way integration for JIRA’s issues and stories

 The new integration method works in a way that issues and stories are created in JIRA and can be pushed to Testlab.
-This is possible for issues / bugs and also for requirements.
-For example, you can push stories from your JIRA Agile to Testlab as requirements which makes it possible to integrate the specification you end up designing in your JIRA as part of specification in your Testlab project which you aim to test.
+This is possible for issues/bugs and also for requirements.
+For example, you can push stories from your JIRA Agile to Testlab as requirements which makes it possible to integrate the specification you end up designing in your JIRA as part of the specification in your Testlab project which you aim to test.

 You can read more about the different integration strategies for Atlassian JIRA here.